ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 goto   @2                      ; 420F0B u=
 ```

 Take a look at the `after` dump and you can see that the `optimization block` issue has been solved.
 Block `#27` now points to a copy of the `optimization block` that has no other incoming blocks, so it would be safe to patch the `goto @2` instruction to its correct location later on.
-Even more, after all dispatcher predecessors have been confirmed to have no more than two predecessors, we can handle the complex branches.
+After all dispatcher predecessors have been confirmed to have no more than two predecessors, we can handle the complex branches.
 To do so, I again iterate the dispatcher predecessors.
 This time, I create a 'trace' for each predecessor.
 The way I implemented tracing was to do a depth-first search from the dispatcher predecessor all the way up to the clusterhead.
 This will find every possible path to the clusterhead.
 I determine if we've hit the clusterhead by checking if its one of those `jz/jnz` comparison blocks from the beginning of our analysis.
 If so, the trace returns.

 Once this is done, I call another function which takes the trace information and turns it into a basic integer array of all the possible paths we found using the blocks' serials.